MENU CLOSE

 Kawagoe Station Store

-When you think of Kawagoe in summer, you think of the charming streetscape of storehouses and Hikawa Shrine, where the sound of wind chimes rings out.
-This time, I'll share my experience of going to see the wind chimes with a friend, wearing yukata, and praying for love.
+When you think of Kawagoe in the summer, you think of its charming storehouse-lined streets and Hikawa Shrine, where the sound of wind chimes for matchmaking resonates.
+This time, I'll share my experience of going to see the wind chimes with a friend, wearing yukata and making a wish for love.

-As I walked through the streets of Asakusa at dusk, people in yukata came and went, and a nostalgic breeze blew.
-I was wearing a pale wisteria kimono with a goldfish-patterned obi.
-I was wearing geta sandals, which I was a little unfamiliar with.
+As I walked through the streets of Kawagoe at dusk, people in yukata came and went, and a nostalgic breeze blew through the air.
+I was wearing a pale wisteria-colored kimono with a goldfish-patterned obi.
+On my feet were geta sandals, which I wasn't quite used to wearing.
 But even that inconvenience felt like part of the charm.

-On the way from Kawagoe Station to Hikawa Shrine, walking through the storehouse-style shopping street in a yukata makes you feel like you've traveled back in time.
+Walking through the traditional storehouse-style shopping street in a yukata on the way from Kawagoe Station to Hikawa Shrine, you feel as if you've traveled back in time.

-Every time the wind blows, a gentle rustling sound echoes, making you feel as if your wishes are reaching the sky.
+Each time the wind blows, a gentle, rustling sound resonates, giving you the feeling that your wishes are reaching the sky.

 How to get to Hikawa Shrine